tyckesak/introspective/README.md

 Take a look at the examples for more details.

-## Additional member detection in classes

-As a bonus, the header also provides some short macros for detecting a specific member in an unspecified generic class.
-I'll mention them here briefly.

-* `HasMember(InType, member, ...) -> bool`.
-Indicates true if member `member`
-   can be found in type `InType`, regardless of whether the member is a function or a variable.
-Actually returns either `std::true_type` or `std::false_type`, but these are implicitly convertible to `bool` in any context.
-The varargs must be filled with matching parameter types if the subject of the search is a function with specific parameters.
-* `GetStaticMember(InType, member, MemberType) -> MemberType*`.
-Returns a pointer
-   to the static variable `InType::member`, if one such exists, otherwise `nullptr`. `MemberType` may also be a function type, as in `int(std::string, double)` without pointer notation.
-Actually returns either a valid value of `MemberType*` or a `std::nullptr_t`, depending on the existence of the member.
-* `GetStaticConstant(InType, member, MemberType) -> const MemberType*`.
-Same as
-   `GetStaticMember`, but enforces const-ness of the member.
-If the member is not const-qualified, returns `nullptr`.
-* `GetObjectMember(InType, member, MemberType) -> MemberType InType::*`.
-Same as
-  the static version, but returns a pointer-to-member.
-Does not support object member functions at the moment.

-These macros may be used inside a function and may be treated as such, they only hide two lines of template boilerplate code.
-As a consequence of template metaprogramming, these macros also support template type parameters as their argument.

 ## Requirements

 Fairly thin; the header file only depends on the standard library.
 However,